 1. Don’t advertise results that aren’t typical, at least not without disclosure.
 If you sell an oil additive, don’t make an extraordinary testimonial the focus of your marketing without a proper disclosure.

 2. Disclose any paid testimonials.
 Better yet, don’t pay people to leave a testimonial!
-Obtain testimonials with email follow-up, inviting Facebook fans to review you, etc. But if you have to pay for a testimonial – or if you give someone something of value in exchange for a testimonial – disclose that fact.
+Obtain testimonials the old-fashioned way: by asking politely in person or in an email.
+If you have to pay for a testimonial – or if you give someone something of value in exchange for a testimonial – disclose that fact.
+(More details about the proper use of testimonials here.)

 3. Keep your customer’s private data secure.
-Any data that’s not public knowledge (such as your customer’s mailing address, purchase history, phone number, email, etc.) must be protected.
+Any data that’s not public knowledge (such as your customer’s mailing address, purchase history, phone number, email, and so on) must be protected.

 5. If you have a written warranty, there are some rules you want to follow.
+This is especially relevant for auto parts manufacturers.
 See the FTC’s website for details.

 - Every email you send must have a business name and physical address.

-- Every email you send should have a clear and obvious “unsubscribe” link, with a 1-click unsubscribe system.
+- Every email you send should have a clear and obvious “unsubscribe” link, with a one-click unsubscribe system.

 9. Make it easy for your customers to complain, and listen to them when they do.
 By making it easy to complain, you can diffuse complaints before they get too big.
 By listening, you reduce the likelihood of future complaints.
-Ignore complaints, however, and you run the risk of regulators looking into your business, lawsuits, etc.
+Ignore complaints, however, and you run the risk of regulators looking into your business and lawsuits.

 10. Use the old “What Would My Mom Say? / How Would I Explain This To My Kids?” rule.
 It’s surprisingly effective in terms of helping marketers avoid problems with the general public.

 11. There are no shortcuts to success.
-If a marketing tactic delivers unbelievable results, beware.
+If a marketing tactic promises unbelievable results, beware.
+Most successful marketing takes time and patience and works in tandem with a well thought-out strategy.